Netflix posts higher 3Q earnings, solid subscriber growth

 “It also matches how outside services measure TV viewing and gives proper credit to rewatching," Netflix said.

+For the current quarter, Netflix said it expects to add 8.5 million net subscribers.

-The company made no mention in its earnings press release of the fallout surrounding a recent Dave Chapelle special, which premiered earlier this month after the third quarter ended.
+The company made no mention in its earnings news release or call of the fallout surrounding a recent Dave Chapelle special, which premiered earlier this month after the third quarter ended.

 Netflix said Friday that it had fired an employee for disclosing confidential financial information about what it paid for the Chappelle’s comedy special “The Closer,” which employees and advocacy groups condemned as being transphobic and harmful to transgender people.